HighlanderRobotics/Scouting-Server/ENDPOINTS.md

 ### Will return: Response code 200
 ```
 {
-    "uuid": uuid,
-    "taskNumber": INTEGER,
     "taskData": Promise
 }
 ```

 ## POST /addScoutRport
-Will accept if a teamKey, tournamentKey, and data
+Will accept if a teamKey, tournamentKey, and data.
+Uuid is not neccessary if using /API/addScoutReport, it will instead return success.
+Let me know if anyone thinks anything else should be added to this format, (can be shrunk, thats not an issue, this is for understanding/agreement purposes)
 ```
 body: {
-    "uuid": "uuidgoeshere",
+    "uuid": uuid,
     "teamKey": "frc254",
     "tournamentKey": "2022cc",
     "data": {